-- SSA Employment Network and Ticket to Work - AARP Foundation 50+ community-based, faith-based, and/or nonprofit organization, as well as employment, education, and training programs that align with our vision mission and strategic goals.
+- SSA Employment Network and Ticket to Work - AARP Foundation 50+

+CareerSource Brevard continually seeks out opportunities within the region to develop Workforce Services Agreements with partner organizations including community-based, faith-based, and/or nonprofit organization, as well as employment, education, and training programs that align with our vision mission and strategic goals.
 Ongoing partnership development is paramount to success by ensuring that CareerSource Brevard is sharing promising and proven practices by doing what is best for the community to enhance the overall economic development.